+- (a) Base Offense Level: 20

-- (b) Specific Offense Characteristics - (1) (A) If a firearm was discharged increase by 5 levels; or - (B) if a dangerous weapon (including a firearm) was otherwise used, increase by 4 levels; or - (C) if a dangerous weapon (including a firearm) was brandished, displayed or possessed, increase by 3 levels. - (2) If any victim sustained bodily injury, increase the offense level according to the seriousness of the injury:
+- (b) Specific Offense Characteristics

+- (1) (A) If a firearm was discharged increase by 5 levels; or

+- (B) if a dangerous weapon (including a firearm) was otherwise used, increase by 4 levels; or - (C) if a dangerous weapon (including a firearm) was brandished, displayed or possessed, increase by 3 levels. - (2) If any victim sustained bodily injury, increase the offense level according to the seriousness of the injury:
-Degree of Bodily Injury Increase in Level

-(A) Bodily Injury add 2

-(B) Serious Bodily Injury add 4

-(C) Permanent or Life-Threatening Bodily Inju ıry add 6

-- (D) If the degree of injury is between that specified in subdivisions (A) and (B), add 3 levels; or - (E) If the degree of injury is between that specified in subdivisions (B) and (C), add 5 levels.

-Provided, however, that the combined increase from (1) and (2) shall not exceed 9 levels.
+Degree of Bodily Injury Increase in Level (A) Bodily Injury add 2 (B) Serious Bodily Injury add 4 (C) Permanent or Life-Threatening Bodily In njury add 6 (D) If the degree of injury is between that sp (A) and (B), add 3 levels; or pecified in subdivisions (E) If the degree of injury is between that sp (B) and (C), add 5 levels. pecified in subdivisions led, however, that the combined increase faceed 9 levels. from (1) and (2) shall (A) If any person was abducted to facilita te commission of the

-- (3) (A) If any person was abducted to facilitate commission of the offense or to facilitate escape, increase by 4 levels; or - (B) if any person was physically restrained to facilitate commission of the offense or to facilitate escape, increase by 2 levels.
+- offense or to facilitate escape, increase by 4 levels; or - (B) if any person was physically restrained to facilitate commission of the offense or to facilitate escape, increase by 2 levels. - (c) Cross Reference